Overinterested/SDFA/README.md

-# SDFA: An Efficient Framework for Structural Variation Analysis
+# SDFA: A Standardized Decomposition Format and Toolkit for Efficient Structural Variant Analysis in Large-scale Population Genomics